 First Sip: Spicy | Oily | Grassy | Slightly Medicinal

-Straight, Old Fashioned or Manhattan: Drink this one straight!
-The Old Fashioned will come out okay if you half your normal amount of sugar.
+Straight, Old Fashioned or Manhattan: You can drink this one straight, but it also makes a great base for an Old Fashioned.
 The Manhattan was cloying like someone added the liquid from a jar of cheap maraschino cherries, which I did not.

 Share With: Friends who like bonded bourbons.

 Worth The Price: At $19.95, yes.
 It’s a sturdy sipper.